 And shortly afterwards we went to check out his farm.
 We stayed for three weeks.

 Staying in the old farmhouse with our family of five was a crash course in Japanese culture.
-Japan has two personalities.
-In one hand it carries an unrivaled reverence for history and tradition.
-And the other holds the future, already arrived, flashing in red neon.
-Takigahara showed us both faces.
+Japan shows you two hands; one carries an unrivaled reverence for history and tradition.
+The other holds the future, already arrived, flashing in red neon.
+Takigahara showed us both.
 A revolving cast of fascinating people were constantly arriving, staying, leaving.
 Artists or filmmakers with bizarre, seemingly unfundable projects, musicians, the heir to a sake empire, a drunk neighbour, a hipster farmer with three live chickens under his arm… we butchered the chickens together on the back porch of the farmhouse.
 One of them had five eggs inside of her, each a different colour.
 We cooked the eggs, and then the chickens, and came no closer to answering the age-old question of which came first.